 Findings

-• Increases in motivational framing (both proportion and frequency) predict subsequent violent events.
+• Both the proportion and frequency of motivational frames predict subsequent violent events.

-• Prognostic frames (explicit calls-to-action) predict neither violent nor nonviolent events.
+• Prognostic frames (explicit calls-to-action) do not predict either violent or nonviolent offline events.

-• Impulse response analysis suggests a ~4-week cycle: nonviolent protest → motivational framing peaks at ~2 weeks → violent event probability peaks ~2 weeks later.
+• Impulse response functions suggest a roughly four-week cycle: nonviolent protest → peak motivational framing at ~2 weeks → peak violent event probability ~2 weeks later.

-• SEM estimates ~8% of the nonviolent-to-violent effect is mediated by motivational framing.
+• SEM estimates ~8% of the effect of nonviolent protests on later violent events is mediated by increases in motivational framing.

-• Regional analysis confirms motivational frequency predicts state-level violence, while diagnostic framing does not at that scale.
+• Regional first-difference analysis confirms motivational message frequency predicts state-level violent events, while diagnostic framing does not at the regional level.

 Connections